voedger/voedger-internals/concepts/motivation/motivation.md

 For example, if you need to work with an entity such as Payment, you will need to:

-- Define an SQL schema for it.
+- Define SQL schema for it.
 - Define validation rules, such as developing a function to check if a Visit (remember we are talking about restaurants) the Payment is related to is not paid yet.

 What you do NOT need to do: